March 30, 2023

 The catch?

 The adjusted tax credit certificate and rate band apply for the duration of the Maternity Benefit only.
-When the employee returns to work, the tax credit certificate is readjusted.
+When your employee returns to work, the tax credit certificate is readjusted.

-Different taxation methods are applied based on the allowance type received by employees:
+Different taxation methods are applied based on the allowance type received by your employees:

-• Full wage received while Maternity Benefit is paid to the employer: You may be entitled to a tax and PRSI refund in the form of weekly tax credits.
-That means only the difference between the full wage paid by employers and Maternity Benefit payment to the employer is considered for Income Tax, PRSI and USC.
+Employees receive full wage while their Maternity Benefit is paid to you: Your employees receive a tax and PRSI refund through weekly tax credits.
+This means only the difference between the full wage you pay and the Maternity Benefit they receive is subject to Income Tax, PRSI, and USC.

-• 'Top-up' weekly earnings received along with Maternity Benefit: Only the earnings received from the employer are subject to PRSI, USC, and Income Tax.
+'Top-up' weekly earnings received along with Maternity Benefit: Only the earnings your employees receive from you are subject to PRSI, USC, and Income Tax.

-• No wages paid, only Maternity Benefit received: You can request that your employer provide a revised Revenue Payroll Notification (RPN).
-You may also qualify for a tax refund, and you must contact your Revenue office for more information.
+No wages paid, only Maternity Benefit received: You may need to update your employee’s Revenue Payroll Notification (RPN) to reflect their Maternity Benefit.
+If they qualify for a tax refund, they must contact their Revenue office for more information.

 Feeling confused with all that information?